How to Find the Best Estate Agents Near Me

 Why is it important to have regulation?

 Essentially it boils down to repercussions.
-Estate and letting agents that aren’t regulated don’t have to adhere to certain standards, which in some cases can lead to bad practice.
+Unregulated estate and letting agents do not have to follow certain standards.
+This can sometimes lead to poor practices.

 However, regulation means all agents must follow guidelines set by the governing body, to professionalise their practice.